 Information regarding Covid-19 and travels to Svalbard can be found on the Governor of Svalbard’s website here.

 Tourists that have to undergo a mandatory quarantine upon entry in Norway must carry out the quarantine on the Norwegian mainland before travelling to Svalbard.
 Read here for more information.

 Svalbard is open for tourists from several countries within the Schengen Area and the EEA with sufficiently low transmission.

 For a full updated overview of these countries, please check NIPH’s pages here.

-The map below shows the areas affected by quarantine upon arrival in Norway from the 10th October 2020.
+The map below shows the areas affected by quarantine upon arrival in Norway from May 10th 2021.

 There are multiple flights every week to Svalbard from the Norwegian mainland, with SAS and Norwegian, where preventative measures are in place to limit the spread of Covid-19.

 In Svalbard you can join organised activities with local activity providers that are adhering to strict anti-contagion measures.

 If you have questions about the coronavirus (COVID-19) while travelling in Norway, please call the national information telephone at (+47) 815 55 015.